pac4j/pac4j/documentation/docs/clients/openid-connect-federation.md

 - `clientName` (`String`, optional): value of the `client_name` RP metadata claim.
 - `contacts` (`List<String>`, default: empty list): value of the `contacts` RP metadata claim when at least one contact is provided.
 - `trustAnchors` (`List<OidcTrustAnchorProperties>`, default: empty list): trust anchors used to resolve trust chains (`taIssuer` and `taJwksUrl` for each anchor).
-- `targetIssuer` (`String`): OP entity identifier to resolve via federation.
+- `targetOp` (`String`): OP entity identifier to resolve via federation.
 When set, federation mode is used instead of discovery URI resolution.

 At least one signing source must be configured with a resource/path (`jwks` or `keystore`) to generate the entity configuration.